osg-htc/docs/docs/worker-node/install-singularity.md

 recommends that sites not install the singularity RPM unless they have non-OSG users that require it.
 Sites that do install the RPM may choose to configure their RHEL 7 or later RPM installations to run unprivileged.
-RHEL 6 installations have no option for unprivileged singularity so there the RPM has to be installed and left configured as privileged.

 In addition to improved security, unprivileged singularity enables `condor_ssh_to_job` to enter a container namespace without itself